 As much as I endorse podcasts and admire the cultural value they bring into one’s life, I feel obliged to say that too much of anything is bad for you.
 Creativity blooms in silence; boredom can be a gift in an overly distracting world.
 And you can’t write your next novel if you keep on spending 70% of your day glued to your phone or finding ways to entertain yourself.
 (I have an incredible talent for going on tangents).

 Okay girl, *focus* back to the issue at hand.
 The reason some podcasts are so relevant to me is their ability to create a sense of community.
 They do an incredible job of sparking interesting discussions as they force you to challenge your own point of view on things while approaching some very thought provoking topics.
 I love listening to women podcasts made for women.
 It feels like I’m part of the conversation and it’s like I’m amongst friends.
 It also feels specially delightful to know that someone from across the world, probably living an enviable lifestyle somewhere in sunny Australia has the same interests as you.
 More often than not, subjects typically considered female are not seen as worthy of attention or frivolous, but these women prove that there’s enough politics about makeup, enough psychology about celebrities and enough anthropology about relationships to make any topic worthy of discussion.
+Here are 5 great podcasts hosted by women (and for women):

 “the podcast for smart people who love dumb stuff”